Elizabeth Beaulieu, Certified Dog Behavior Consultant, and Accredited Dog Trainer (IAABC-CDBC, ADT)

 difficult and traumatic pasts to become happy, well-adjusted, and loved members of our family.

-My name is Sambuca, and I was adopted in 2021.
-I am a German Shepherd / Husky / Malamute cross.
-My looks say “sheppy” but my behavior is classic husky!
-Despite growing up in Oklahoma, I enjoy pulling a sled and playing in the snow.
-I was meant for life in NH!
+Hi, I’m Sambuca!
+I was adopted in 2021 and am a German Shepherd × Husky × Malamute mix.
+My looks say “sheppy,” but my behavior screams classic husky!
+Despite growing up in Oklahoma, I love pulling a sled and playing in the snow; I was clearly meant for life in New Hampshire.

 I’m Bóen (Bowie), and I was surrendered by my original owner and scheduled to be euthanized at a shelter in Georgia.
 Liz eagerly agreed to foster me to save my life.
 She and I felt an instant connection, and I quickly showed her that I was meant to be a permanent member of the family.
 I am still rather fearful of some people, but am learning to trust.